 7g fast actingng dry yeast

-130 ml of extra virgin olive oilplus extra to grease
+130 ml of extra virgin olive oil

-2 tablespoons coarse semolina or cornmeal (optional)
+2 tablespoons coarse semolina or cornmeal

 1 teaspoon salt flakes